Jobs for Humanities Majors

 To sell something, you have to know how to speak to your audience.
 As a humanities major, you know how to get inside people's heads.
 Use your art skills and knowledge to create ads for products.
 Keep in mind, though, that most managers in this field have professional experience, so you probably won't land a managerial position right out of college.

 If you think writing is in your future, look everywhere from blogs to local newspapers.
 You already have a lot of the skills required here, and you might also be good at interviewing subjects.
+Traditionally, journalists at the leading newspapers or TV news required a 4-year degree in Journalism or English.
+In today's changed news environment the requirements have become less stringent.

 If you have an interest in journalism, consider working your way up the ranks to be a foreign correspondent.
 Knowing about different cultures, languages and histories is a good background to have for this job.
+To become a foreign correspondent takes courage and talent, as well as true grit.
+There are very few professional correspondents still actively working in light of the limited number of independent news outlets and the ubiquity of social media.

 Human Resources Specialist

 If you're good at dealing with people, human resources is right for you.
 Human resource specialists are integral to the interviewing and hiring process.
 You'll also work with employees on any problems they might have, manage benefits packages and arrange certain events and seminars.
+Learn what the core concepts of HR with Business 106: Human Resource Management

 A linguist is an expert in language, be it your own or a foreign language.
 Linguists work for the government, educational institutions and other organizations.